Lunilux24/Homelab/Productivity Stack/README.md

     - Immich
     - Karakeep
     - Nextcloud
-    - Appflowy
+    - Obsidian (with LiveSync addon)

 This stack is intended to move a lot of my productivity and file storage apps to open source and free applications.
-Nextcloud will replace my Google Drive, Immich will replace my iCloud Photos, Docmost to replace my OneNote and Hoarder as a storage for all the important articles and guides I will inevitably come across during my Homelab journey.
+Nextcloud will replace my Google Drive, Immich will replace my iCloud Photos, Obsidian to replace my OneNote and Karakeep as a storage for all the important articles and guides I will inevitably come across during my Homelab journey.

 ## Setting up Immich